ObenaufLab/CaTCH/barcoding_results_README.md

 ```
 Collected Barcode Counts: The collective table of barcode readcounts created in the previous step.
-Collected Barcode Counts: The collective tablee of summaries created in the previous step.
+Collected Barcode Summaries: The collective tablee of summaries created in the previous step.
 Conditions and Colours:   The description table.
 ```